 Dr. Angie’s personal journey fueled her desire to help patients.
-Having previously suffering from health problems such as severe eczema, elevated cholesterol, fatigue, and being overweight.
-She started eating a whole food, plant-based diet, adopted regular fitness into her life, ultimately transforming her health and body.
+Having previously suffered from health problems such as severe eczema, elevated cholesterol, fatigue, and being overweight, she started eating a whole food, plant-based diet, adopted regular fitness into her life, and ultimately transformed her health and body.

 “I want to leave a legacy of a doctor who prevented disease in her patients using the mastery of combining integrative medicine, western and eastern medicine, rather than simply using pharmaceuticals.”

 Dr. Angie is a diplomate of the American Board of Internal Medicine and a diplomate of the American Board of Gastroenterology.
-She has extensive training from University of Southern California (USC), and demonstrates exceptional commitment to excellence in treating diseases of digestive tract.
-She is featured in three documentaries as a leader in the field of plant-based fitness for health and weight loss, and was recently published on the cover of Vegan Health and Fitness Magazine.
+She has extensive training from the University of Southern California (USC) and demonstrates exceptional commitment to excellence in treating diseases of the digestive tract.
+She is featured in three documentaries as a leader in the field of plant-based fitness for health and weight loss and was recently published on the cover of Vegan Health and Fitness Magazine.

 Matt Ruscigno, MPH, RD

 Matt Speaks About Dairy:

 “There is no nutritional need for cow’s milk; humans are the only mammals to drink milk as adults or from another species.
 The only reason milk is touted as a health food is because the dairy industry has been intertwined with the nutrition field since its inception and the price is kept artificially low by the federal government.
 The nutrients in milk, namely calcium and protein, can easily be found in plant foods that are lower in saturated fat and significantly richer in phytochemicals and antioxidants- compounds associated with a lower risk for chronic diseases.